 Much play takes place as children travel around their neighbourhood, especially on their way to and from school.
-Although when children are walking with adults they tend to walk more quickly, they move around more, diverging from their route more often, when there are no adults present.
-Children’s independent travel to school has been seen by parents in one area of Scotland as an important time for them to learn responsibility, time management and how to take their own decisions.
+Although when children walk with adults they tend to walk more purposefully, they move around more and diverge from their route more often when there are no adults present.
+Children’s independent travel to school is an important time for them to learn responsibility, time management and how to take their own decisions.

 Dedicated play parks

 Play parks and designed play areas are popular with children although they are often seen as being primarily for younger children.
 It is clear there need to be facilities for all ages, and this should be considered when planning new spaces.
 Recent improvements in the design of play areas has helped overcome some of the problems associated with static, fenced, fixed equipment play parks.
 Increasing use of more natural materials, undulating surfaces and imaginative landscaping have also made positive contributions by allowing children and young people to experience irregularity and develop the skills and abilities necessary for assessing physical risk.

 Natural spaces and features

 Children and young people seem to be attracted to environments containing natural features and, given the choice, prefer to play (hang about) in open spaces where there are trees and other natural elements.
 The presence of natural features in less affluent neighbourhoods seems to have a positive effect on children and young people’s social contacts, concentration, self-control and ability to deal with stressful events.
 Natural environments change over time, offering opportunities for imaginative, creative, dynamic, social and decision-making play.
 The existence of green spaces in a neighbourhood may also help strengthen community ties by encouraging more people to spend more time outdoors where they can meet in both planned and incidental ways.